 - Testify as digital forensic experts in court

 A recent report by Accenture showed that cyber security breaches spiked by 11 percent from 2017 to 2018.
 Such breaches cost $600 billion worldwide according to the Economic impact of Cybercrime report.
-While this shows the intensity of the problem it is also an indicator of a growing demand for individuals with digital forensics expertise.

 The Need for Formal Education